 At Daytona Speed Week a 300B set the unofficial flying mile record of 142.914 mph with an official average speed of 133.9 mph and was driven by Tim Flock.
 With their high-performance engines the letter cars really did rule the great horsepower race.
 The 300B was arguably one of the first, true muscle cars.

-This car is fitted with optional PowerPilot steering, power windows and four-way power front seat.
+This car is fitted with optional PowerPilot steering and four-way power front seat.
 Power brakes were standard.

 Chrysler 300B sales amounted to a total of 1,102 cars during the 1956 model year.
 Base price was $4,242 which was not far off twice the cost of a Chevy Bel Air Sport Coupe at the time.